Periphery countries

-In world systems theory, the periphery countries (sometimes referred to as just the periphery) are those that are less developed than the semi-periphery and core countries.
+In world-systems theory, periphery countries are those that are less developed than the semi-periphery and core countries.
 These countries usually receive a disproportionately small share of global wealth.
-They have weak state institutions and are dependent on – according to some, exploited by – more developed countries.
+They have weak state institutions and are dependent on—and, according to some, exploited by—more developed countries.
 These countries are usually behind because of obstacles such as lack of technology, unstable government, and poor education and health systems.
 In some instances, the exploitation of periphery countries' agriculture, cheap labor, and natural resources aid core countries in remaining dominant.
 This is best described by dependency theory, which is one theory on how globalization can affect the world and the countries in it.
 It is, however, possible for periphery countries to rise out of their status and move into semi-periphery or core status.
 This can be done by doing things such as industrializing, stabilizing the government and political climate, etc.

 Background

 Periphery countries are those that exist on the outer edges of global trade.
-There could be many reasons for a country to be considered peripheral, such as a dysfunctional or inefficient government.
+There could be many reasons for a country to be considered peripheral.
 For example, some nations' customs and ports are so inefficient that even though they are geographically closer it is cheaper to ship goods from longer distances.
-Other reasons such as wars, non-central location, insufficient infrastructure (rail lines, roads and communications) will keep a country in the periphery of global trade.
-Generally the populations tend to be poor and destitute so the core countries will exploit them for cheap labor and will even purposely interfere with their politics to keep things this way.

 Usually a peripheral country will specialize in one particular industry, leaving it vulnerable to economic instability and limiting international investment.
 Sometimes countries decide to isolate themselves, such as 14th century China.